jeremytammik/tbc/a/2021_di_model_checker.md

 I was therefore very pleased to read the interesting and precise analytical philosophical discussion on [Dennett vs Sapolsky on free will: a clash over different claims?](https://philosophy.stackexchange.com/questions/106926/dennett-vs-sapolsky-on-free-will-a-clash-over-different-claims), comparing the volition and predetermination of a boulder crashing down a mountain and a skier who skis down the mountain, including the possible influence of quantum mechanical effects.

+####<a name="8"></a> Vuca

+Have you ever heard the term "vuca"?
+I had not.
+Apparently, it stands for volatility, uncertainty, complexity and ambiguity.
+Facing us in the past and probably in coming years.
+Which leads to the dread of a long-term state, a “permavucalution”.
+Oh dear.
+Let's hope that our humanity and free will can help handle it.